muratk5n/thirdwave/en/tweets/2022/week34.md

 ---

-Running VNC on RPi, desktop output to the smartphone.
-Board gets IP through DHCP/Wifi from phone's hotspot.

----

-Raspberry Pi board literally fits into a small plastic soap box.
-Have a `recollindex` job running there now that I check through `tmux` - it feels strange to `tmux` into a little plastic soap box.

----

 Yes Maverick can take out fifth gen aircraft with a f-ing propeller plane..
 For everyone else they are deadly.